Our Team

 Excited to be part of the PLANS team, Laura intends to integrate her passion for psychology with her interests in marketing and communications to advocate for mental health awareness effectively.

-Darlene Campos
+Darlene Campos,

 Social Media Manager

+She received her Bachelor of Arts in Psychology with a minor in Sociology at Clark University.
 During her undergraduate training, Darlene participated in various research and off-campus activities.
 At Clark University, she was an undergraduate research assistant for Dr. Amy Heberle.
 In her lab, she investigated the feasibility and acceptability of a parent intervention study in which white parents engaged in anti-racist parenting through a mixed methods study.
 Additionally, she has served as both coordinator and facilitator for the Latina Achievers in Search of Success (LASOS) youth program at the Latino Education Institute at Worcester State University.

 Darlene is excited to join the PLANS teams and looks forward to disseminating valuable information to other passionate, future Latine clinical/counseling students.